Sophia Brahe: Career and research

 After her series of contributions in the 1570s, Sophia achieved more autonomy with regards to her astronomical research than before.
 Despite the serious doubts Tycho had previously expressed about Sophia's ability to comprehend the nuances of horoscopes, when he was frequently away from Uranienborg between 1588 and 1597, Sophia took on much of Tycho's astrological responsibilities with their clients.

-Once some major observations were made by the Brahes, Tycho requested money from King Frederick II of Denmark, Frederick the Great, to move forward with more observation facilities in Hveen.
+Once some major observations were made by the Brahes, Tycho requested money from King Frederick II of Denmark, to move forward with more observation facilities in Hveen.
 The king was under the impression that the observatories were for Tycho and his personal research; however it is known that some of the observatories were made for Sophia to work in for her own observations.
 Much of the data that was gathered throughout Tycho's life was passed down to his pupil, Johannes Kepler, rather than his sister, Sophia Brahe.
 It can be said that the work that Sophia Brahe assisted her brother in laid the groundwork for Sir Isaac Newton.

 As one can see Sophia was interested more in hands on experience and observations rather than experimenting.
 This really shines true during her marriage.
 Sophia remarries in 1602 to the alchemist Erik Lange.
 Lange, like many alchemists was striving to change different metal into gold.
+Meanwhile, Tycho and Sophie both rejected the idea of creating gold via the science of alchemy.
 In the pursuit of this goal Lange, with the support of his wife, spent all of the money that the two had saved.
 They lived in extreme poverty until Erik Lange passed away.
 This allowed Brahe to move back with her son in Denmark, who likely supported her financially.
 Now she could continue her works in science and write the genealogy of Danish noble families.